thelocalvoid/placement-tool/README.md

 ### Rotate point

-In our example, this bollard was rotated 45 degrees, because of the automatic heading calculations and way the neighbours are positioned.
+In our example, this bollard *was* rotated 45 degrees - because of the automatic heading calculations and way the neighbours are positioned.

 We don't like that, so we are going to override its heading - to make it more square like the others